ngaut/stackvm/spec.md

 - **Variable References** are ideal for scenarios that require dynamic parameter value filling, enhancing the interconnectivity and data flow between instructions.
 By using variable references, parameters can be adjusted dynamically based on the results of previous steps, increasing the flexibility and automation of the workflow.

-- **Don’t Use Math Expressions in Parameters and tool_params**: The VM does not have the capability to compute or parse expressions within parameters.
+- **Don't Use Math Expressions in Parameters and tool_params**: The VM does not have the capability to compute or parse expressions within parameters.
 It can only perform simple reference substitutions.
 For example, avoid using expressions like value1 + value2 or value * 2 within parameters, and instead, calculate these values explicitly in a prior step and refer to the result in the parameter.

 **Direct Value Example:**